 School offices maintain a Student Information Card for every child and refer to it anytime there is a question, concern or emergency.
 The form is printed with previously supplied information for each student and sent home at the beginning of the school year to be reviewed, corrected and returned.

-Schools also request that you fill out a Health Information Card for your child.
+Schools also request that you fill out a Health Information Card (Adobe PDF File, opens in new window) for your child.
 We send this form home at the start of every school year or when you enroll.

 FCPS does not have insurance coverage for students' personal property.
 Students are responsible for their personal property.
 Limited student accident insurance may be purchased through a company approved to offer the program through Maryland schools.
 A football accident policy is also available.
 Consult with your insurance agent to see if policies you already hold provide adequate coverage.
 FCPS does not endorse these programs and does not handle claims or associated problems.